 Luckily the 61-year-old actor is very down to earth and keeps his wits about him, giving it all he’s got on stage and turning the drama off immediately afterwards.
 With all this intensity in the play, you’d think there would be quite a bit of improvised rants and performances.
 But in this West End drama there isn’t much room for improvisation.
 “Because everyone is so dependent on everyone else’s cues and there’s a whole symphonic rhythm and movement into this, improvisation would throw things off,” he clarifies.
 However, sometimes a bit of improvisation is necessary in the odd case someone forgets a line.
 “But that’s no big deal.
 Another actor – whose character can relate to that line – will say it instead,” he assures me.

-A/N: Having seen the show twice, I think I can safely assume everything went as it should when I was there, and the performances were absolutely phenomenal!
+A/N: Having seen the show twice, I thought the performances were absolutely phenomenal!
 If you want to see this amazing play, also starring Hollywood legend Robert Vaughn, Tom Conti and David Calvitto, I suggest you rush to the Garrick Theatre before the final curtain call on the 14th of June 2014!